coatespt/cursor-twitter/SESSION_NOTES.md

 # Notes On Things That Have Been Checked/Fixed/Explored

+## Batch Size Confusion
+We had an error where Cursor had the clustering routine working on a multiple of the batch size.

+globalTweetQueue.GetRecentTweets(cfg.Analysis.ClusteringWindowBatches * cfg.BatchSize)

+This was wrong, and we fixed it, but it's actually not a bad idea.
+Why should the busywords at the moment only be tested against the batch?
+Perhaps clusters go back farther than this?
+Worth investigating.

+Note, it will cause an error were the time spanned in a cluster is excessive.
+WHich was what we were fixing when we noticed this.

 ## Detecting Backup on the Busy Word Processor Queues
 The main pipeline puts tokens on each of F queues for the F busyword processors.
 These should be fast, but if they ever began to run more slowly than the main thread, the queues would grow without bound and eventually result in an OOM error.